actions/cache/restore/README.md

 ### Reusing primary key and restored key in the save action

-One of the limitation you might experience is passing the same input in both `actions/cache/restore` and `actions/cache/save` action.
-To avoid this, you can make use of the `outputs` from the restore action to reuse the same primary key and also the key of the cache that was restored.
-This way changing any key in the restore action will automatically reflect in the subsequent actions where the same input is being used.
+Usually you may want to use same `key` in both actions/cache/restore` and `actions/cache/save` action.
+To achieve this, use `outputs` from the restore action to reuse the same primary key (or the key of the cache that was restored).

 ### Using restore action outputs to make save action behave just like the cache action